 - Opinions – Strong, thought-provoking perspectives on a particular topic

-Content that Entertains must: Allow your audience to pass its time in an emotionally fulfilling way
+- Entertaining: Content that allows your audience to pass its time in an emotionally fulfilling way.

 - Entertainment News – Celebrity-focused photos, stories, gossip and other content

 - Mental Tests – Quizzes, trivia, and brain-teasers

 - Humor – Breaking up the monotony with things that are funny

 If you want users to like your posts on Instagram, you have to create content that catches their eye and appeals to their interests.